NIVANorge/Mobius2/docs/existingmodels/simply.md

 ![Simply](../img/SimplyLogo.png)

-The simply models are parsimonious hydrology, sediment, nutrient and contaminant models.
+The Simply models are parsimonious hydrology, sediment, nutrient and contaminant models.
 The models are dynamic, and are spatially semi-distributed, i.e. there is the ability to include differences in hydrology, sediment and other processes between land use types and sub-catchments.

-Key philosophies behind Simply development are:
+Key philosophies behind Simply model development are:

 1. Process representation should be as simple as possible, only including those processes that appear to dominate the catchment-scale response, whilst maintaining sufficient complexity for the model to be useful in hypothesis and scenario testing.
 2. Process representation should be simple enough to allow parameter values to be constrained using available data.
 This involves keeping the number of parameters requiring calibration to a minimum, and aiming for as many parameters as possible to be in principle measurable, so their values can be based on observed data (either gathered from the study site or literature-based).
 We aim for it to be possible to include all uncertain parameters in uncertainty analysis.

 Examples of potential model uses include:

-1. Interpolating sparse monitoring data, to provide more ecologically-relevant estimates of in-stream phosphorus concentrations, or more accurate estimates of loads delivered downstream to lakes or estuaries.
+1. Interpolating sparse monitoring data, for example to provide more ecologically-relevant estimates of in-stream phosphorus concentrations, or more accurate estimates of loads delivered downstream to lakes or estuaries.
 2. Hypothesis testing and highlighting knowledge and data gaps.
 This in turn could be used to help design monitoring strategies and experimental needs, and prioritise areas for future model development.
 3. Exploring the potential response of the system to future environmental change (e.g. climate, land use and management), including potential storm and low-flow dynamics.
-Providing evidence to support decision-making, e.g. to help set water quality and load reduction goals, and advise on means of achieving those goals.
+4. Providing evidence to support decision-making, e.g. to help set water quality and load reduction goals, and advise on means of achieving those goals.

-The Simply models originate from \[JacksonBlake17\], where the first version of SimplyP (including what was later named SimplyQ and SimplySed) was implemented as a [python program](https://github.com/LeahJB/SimplyP).
+The Simply models originate from \[JacksonBlake17\], where the first version of SimplyP was implemented as a [python program](https://github.com/LeahJB/SimplyP), including what was later named SimplyQ and SimplySed.

 An early version of SimplyC was developed in \[Norling21\].